Piwimau/TriSpell/README.md

 could be implemented using the so-called
 [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) metric.
-Named after the Soviet mathematician Vladimir Levenshtein, who originally defined it in 1965, this metric computes the similarity of two sequences of characters (or "strings" in most modern programming languages):
+Named after the Soviet mathematician Vladimir Levenshtein, who originally defined it in 1965, this metric computes the similarity of two sequences of characters ("strings" in most modern programming languages):

 * A source string that can be thought of as a word which the user typed.
 * A target string that represents a word the user may have intended to type (but misspelled).